rick-kilgore/logreader/README.txt

-To deal with the out of order log messages in the input, I chose to make the buffer slightly larger than 2 minutes, so that I can accumulate the hit counts for the most recent timestamps a bit before analyzing them for possible alerts.
+To deal with the out of order log messages in the input, I chose to make the buffer slightly larger than 2 minutes, so that I can accumulate the hit counts for the most recent timestamps for a bit befbre analyzing them for possible alerts.
+The reason I chose this route was because I first tried without the extra buffer and there were a few edge cases that I thought made the code hard to understand.
+Adding the futureBufferSize additional buffer slots succeeded in making the code simpler, IMO.

-I didn't bother to do the same for the periodic logger, because I figured it wasn't important enough for that use case to add the complexity.
+I didn't bother with the rolling window (nor the additional buffer) for the periodic logger, because I figured it wasn't important enough for that use case to add the complexity.
+Some hits will be reported in the next 10s interval due to the out of order arrivals, but it should average out in the end, so should still supply a reasonable idea of what is happening.

 A note on variable names.
 It is considered idiomatic Go to use very short names for variables in the local scope whenever doing so is reasonably clear.